jailbirt/theeye-docs/README.md

 ## Workflow

-Workflow connects your tasks together to automate things.
+Workflow connects your tasks together to automate complex or dependent processes.

 Which trigger would you like to use?
 You can start a workflow directly with a play button or you can use monitors or tasks as triggers.